Cult of the Lamb: Twitch integration

-The game integrates with the streaming website Twitch, via the "Companion of the Lamb" Twitch extension.
+The game has Twitch integration via the "Companion of the Lamb" Twitch extension.
 Viewers can customize their follower by entering via a "Follower Raffle", which (when chosen at random) will have their username displayed above their character at all times.
-Other benefits is the "Twitch Totem Bar" where viewers can contribute channel points to, resulting in a random reward for the player, and a "Help or Hinder" event where they can vote on either help or hinder the player's progress.
+Other features include the "Twitch Totem Bar" which lets viewers contribute channel points, resulting in a random reward for the player, and a "Help or Hinder" event where they can vote to either help or hinder the player's progress.

 Plot

-In a land of false prophets, a Lamb, supposedly the last of their kind, is brought before The Four Bishops of the Old Faith, and is sacrificed before them.
-Upon dying, The Lamb is brought before "The One Who Waits,” a strange deity who is imprisoned in chains.
-The One Who Waits tasks The Lamb with starting a cult in its name, gives The Lamb a demonic crown, then resurrects them.
+In a land of false prophets, The Lamb, supposedly the last of their kind, is brought before The Four Bishops of the Old Faith, and is sacrificed before them.
+Upon dying, The Lamb is brought before "The One Who Waits", a strange deity who is imprisoned in chains.
+The One Who Waits tasks The Lamb with starting a cult in its name, gives The Lamb a demonic crown, then resurrects it.

-Assisted by Ratau, The Lamb's precursor, The Lamb then settles at the ruins of a temple and begins establishing a cult on behalf of The One Who Waits, in order to defeat the four other Bishops – Leshy, Heket, Kallamar, and Shamura – and free it.
-After settling down into their cult, The Lamb adventures off on crusades, defeating each of the Four Bishops while simultaneously expanding the cult with followers, increasing its influence and The Lamb’s powers.
+Assisted by Ratau, The Lamb's precursor, The Lamb settles at the ruins of a temple and establishes a cult on behalf of The One Who Waits, in order to defeat the four other Bishops – Leshy, Heket, Kallamar, and Shamura – and free it.
+After settling down into their cult, The Lamb adventures off on crusades, defeating each of the Four Bishops while simultaneously expanding the cult with followers, increasing its influence and The Lamb's powers.
 With the death of each Bishop, one of the four chains holding The One Who Waits breaks, ultimately freeing the deity.
 While crusading, the Four Bishops and The One Who Waits speak to The Lamb in different encounters.

 As The Lamb progressively gets closer to their ultimate goal, The One Who Waits informs The Lamb that the Four Bishops had betrayed and imprisoned him, and that he intends to ultimately rule the cult and the world while remaking them in his image.
-However, during The Lamb’s crusade against Shamura, Shamura reveals the identity of The One Who Waits: “Narinder.”
-Shamura also informs The Lamb that not only was Narinder the Fifth Bishop of the Old Faith, but was also their brother and equal, having ruled over the realm of Death.
+During The Lamb's crusade against Shamura, Shamura reveals the identity of The One Who Waits: "Narinder".
+Shamura informs The Lamb that Narinder was the Fifth Bishop of the Old Faith, and their brother and equal, having ruled over the realm of Death.
 Shamura laments to The Lamb, confessing that millennia before, Narinder had grown ambitious and was discontent with his role as a Bishop.
 Shamura, blinded by their love for Narinder, had tried to help him by teaching him ideas of change, although Shamura's teachings were "most unnatural" for Narinder, as Shamura stated.
 Ultimately, Narinder betrayed the Bishops, which forced Shamura and the others to imprison him.
 Before the final battle, Shamura warns The Lamb that Narinder will come for them when all of the Bishops are dead.